sfox38/line_ha_bot/README.md

 ### Postback events

-When a user taps a postback button, a `line_bot_message_received` event fires with `type: postback` and the `postback_data` string you defined on the button.
+When a user taps a postback button or quick reply with `action: postback`, a `line_bot_message_received` event fires with `type: postback` and the `postback_data` string you defined on the button.
+Note that postback events from older messages do not carry a `reply_token`.
 Use `event_data` on the trigger to filter for specific postback values:

 ```yaml
 triggers: